jiannanya/some-codes/readme.md

-# the favorites
+# some-codes
-+ some codes that i favorate
++ some codes that I prefer